Check out these small tactical knives that SGPT readers use and carry in the field and voted as the best that they trust and use.

 This is a GREAT EDC (Every day carry.
 There are several models (don’t get confused) I believe the only difference is the sheath.

 I love the SEAL Pup knife.
-The Nylon Sheath is GREAT – Don’t bother with the upgrade ($30.00) for the Kydex unless you REALLY need it.
+The Nylon Sheath is GREAT – Don’t bother with the upgrade (thirty bucks) for the Kydex unless you REALLY need it.
 The Sheath is snug – even without being snapped on the blade stays in place.

 Turn it upside down the blade does NOT fall out.
-Its a quality Sheath.
+It’s a quality Sheath – The perfect Navy SEAL knife.

 I am VERY impressed by the Quality control of SOG.
 The knife is RAZOR SHARP out of the box.
 I mean razor sharp!